featherplain/project-starter/README.md

         $ cd path/to/directory ; npm install

-1. Install bower_components and initialize them.
+1. Install [Foundation](http://foundation.zurb.com/) and initialize if you need.

         $ npm run gulp-init